 5 Spring Cleaning Tips for Homeowners

-Which poses the question that most people fear if they’re not the cleaning type: When is the last time you did a little spring cleaning since you became a new homeowner?
+Which poses the question: When is the last time you did a little spring cleaning since becoming a homeowner?

 Most homeowners neglect spring cleaning, yet they have an unspoken responsibility to take care of their property.
 Think of your new house as your new car.
-Car maintenance comes with the expectation to get it washed regularly and keep all features secure and intact.
+Car maintenance comes with the expectation of getting it washed regularly and keeping all features secure and intact.
 With a new home, it’s no different.
 By following these five spring cleaning tips, you can prevent rapid wear and tear and keep your home feeling brand-new all year long.

 1. De-Clutter and Organize